pltod/javascript-applications/README.md

 **TECHNICAL LEVEL**

-* learn about JavaScript programming model and Asynchrony programming model
+* learn about JavaScript programming model

+* learn about Asynchrony programming model

+* learn about Execution environment model - JavaScript engines like V8

 **APPLICATION LEVEL**

 * learn about how to use modules, databases, application servers, frameworks, utility belts etc. - any application aspect you can think of

-**ENVIRONMENT LEVEL**

-* learn about JavaScript engines like V8